open-energy-transition/KPI-OSM/README.md

 The web interface includes 4 kpi tools for now.

+❗The accuracy of how contributions by mappers is calculated is in progress.
+This is because it can be difficult to attribute creations and modifications correctly to people, especially "ways".
+Any KPI where "ways" are measured such as power lines, is at the moment overinflated, since your small modification of a way will show as if you had created the entire way.
+There is an argument however that without your contribution, the way would not be correctly finalised, or important metadata would be missing.
+However, we are working to find a way (no pun intended) to precisely attribute changes to users (looking at changeset versions for example etc).

 ## 🔄 Before and after script
 This script gives you a good visualisation of the mapping activities users have made.
 It includes two queries: the first query fetches all mapping activity since a specific date, and the second fetches all activity by usernames.